 When it comes to the renowned Knowles family, our Queen Bey might be the household name, but Solange is the one that brings all the spunk and a bewitching natural look to the table.

-These S-patterned coils love a good ol’ wash-and-go and frequent styling sessions with quality curling creams and moisturizing leave-in conditioners to keep them soft and popping.
+These S-patterned tightly coiled curls love a good ol’ wash-and-go and frequent styling sessions with quality curling creams and moisturizing leave-in conditioners to keep them soft and popping.
 Don’t skip out on your daily haircare go-tos or you’ll risk drying out your type 4a coils.

 Her most famous TV character, Annalise Keating on ABC’s hit series, How to Get Away with Murder, may have favoured relaxing and straightening her hair.

-The actress behind the infamous character, Viola Davis, is all about keeping her type 4b, tightly wound Z-shaped curls all natural, however.
+The actress behind the infamous character, Viola Davis, is all about keeping her type 4b, tightly wound Z-shaped curl pattern all natural, however.
 She keeps them looking healthy, defined and stretched by palm-rolling hydrating curling creams into them.

 This coily curl type also benefits greatly from leave-in conditioners or hair masks which work most effectively when kept in at night wearing a silk scarf of sleeping bonnet to lock in the moisture.